 This guide accompanies the primary source set for The American Women’s Hospitals in World War I France: "Across Battlefields and into Villages" »

 This story showcases the civilian relief work of the American Women’s Hospitals in France near the end and in the aftermath of World War I. The records provide valuable insight into the effects of the Great War on French civilians and their villages.
 The AWH was established to give female physicians, who were barred from serving as official army doctors, an outlet to use their skills to serve in France, and it was one of many paths forged by American women to take action during the war.
-The five featured sources in this set are text-heavy.
-They may be augmented by the images featured in the "Related Primary Sources" section.
+Although this story's Essential Evidence is comprised of five written documents, these sources may be augmented by the images featured in the "Related Primary Sources" section.

 Suggested classroom activities

-- Potential opening activity: Before looking at any of the documents, locate the towns of Neufmoutiers-en-Brie, Luzancy, and Blérancourt on a map of France.
+- Potential opening activity: Locate the towns of Neufmoutiers-en-Brie, Luzancy, and Blérancourt on a map of France.
 Watch an animated map of front lines to identify where their bases were in relation to the front lines of the war, and ask students to hypothesize the effects this may have had on the people who lived there.
-Later they may evaluate their predictions using evidence from the documents.
+Later, students may evaluate their predictions using evidence from the documents.

-- Ask students to spend five minutes researching the names and dates of the major events and military offensives of World War I. Create a timeline of what they found on the board, then modify the dates as if the war was taking place in the present day, so that the latest date is in the current year (e.g., if the cease-fire moves from 11/11/1918 to 11/11/2017, Ferdinand's assassination would move from 6/28/1914 to 6/28/2013).
+- Have students spend five minutes researching the names and dates of some major events in World War I. Create a timeline of what they found on the board, then modify the dates as if the war was taking place in the present day, so that the latest date is in the current year (e.g., if the cease-fire moves from 11/11/1918 to 11/11/2018, Ferdinand's assassination would move from 6/28/1914 to 6/28/2018).

 - If this war had been happening around them today, how might it have interfered with their lives?